Run everything on your own server.

 Why core code stays public

-Runner code, transfer logic, and provider adapters are source-visible.
+Every runner — Cloud Runner, Browser Runner, Local Helper, Private Runner — ships source-visible, alongside the transfer logic and provider adapters.
 You can audit how files move before trusting the system.

 Join the waitlist